rayglover-ibm/cuda-bindings/docs/blog-article-pt2.md

 }
 ```

-Here, if `<some condition>` evaluated to true, we'd force the kernel runner to use the CPU.
+Here, if `<some condition>` evaluated to true, we'd _force_ the kernel runner to use the CPU, or otherwise proceed as normal.

 <br>